kirbysayshi/kirbysayshi.github.com/_drafts/2011-07-15-the-trench-run.markdown

 It is July, and it is only ten minutes until the six and a half hour drive to your grandmother's lakeside cabin in the middle of the Wisconsin northwoods is over.

 Two hours ago, when your Game Boy AA batteries wore out, all hope was lost.
-Reaching this fabled land of BB Guns, fishing boats, stumps with imaginary creatures living inside, a night sky so bright with stars that they were blinding, and a grandmother who could make the best strawberry rhubarb pie ever, was impossible.
+Reaching this fabled land of BB Guns, fishing boats, and stumps with imaginary creatures living inside was impossible.
 Highway 53 would never end, corn farm after corn farm would streak by, and you would be doomed forever to be slightly nauseous and impossibly tired, unable to ever sleep again.

 Since then you have been in a drowsy stupor, never fully asleep nor awake, where every bump in the road lasts an internal hour, and the only thing affected by the infernal gravity is your neck.